 Failure to Notice Oral Cancer

 One of the main reasons that dental hygienists find themselves facing a lawsuit is due to their failure to notice and report oral cancer.
 Professional hygienists are trained to spot cancer growths, but sometimes a hygienist is in a hurry and misses some of those tell-tale symptoms.
 This can become a big financial problem if you don’t have adequate dental malpractice insurance.

 A Patient Injury

 Though you’d never injure any patient intentionally, accidents can and do still happen.
 It’s only a matter of time before you injure a patient while cleaning their teeth, even if the injury is very minor.
 More often than not, the injury isn’t a big deal.
 Most of the patients are quick to forgive and move on, especially when a sincere apology is given.
 But you never know for sure how a patient will react and how serious the injury may be, so it’s best to protect yourself.

 A Failure to Keep Patient Medical Information Private

 Medical professionals all know that they should never discuss any of their patients’ medical history with anyone else.
-If you share medical information about any of your patients to anyone besides the dentist, you’re putting yourself at risk of facing an angry patient and a lawsuit.
+If you share medical information about any of your patients with anyone besides the dentist, you’re putting yourself at risk.
+You will be facing an angry patient and a lawsuit.
 Take that extra step to protect yourself against this mistake.